sandy366/LearnAI-KnowledgeMiningBootcamp/Lab-Azure-Search.md

 ![Example of Search Requirements](./resources/images/azure-search-images/import-data.png)

 - Choose the **Azure Blob Storage** Data Source and name it as `lab1data`.
 Choose the **Content and Metadata** option, we want to index not only the files propreties but also their content.
 Choose the **Default** parsing mode, since the dataset also have pdfs, and connect to the storage container created in the previous lab.
 The **Text** option has performance advantage, but that's not what we want because on the characteristics of our dataset.
 You skip Blob Folder and Description.
-After you click the **OK** blue botton, you will wait a few seconds because Azure Search will be detecting the schema and the metadata of the dataset.
+After you click the **OK** blue botton, you will wait a few seconds because Azure Search will be detecting (sampling) the schema and the metadata of the dataset.

 ![Example of Search Requirements](./resources/images/azure-search-images/data-source.png)